 The current political discussion between Mayor Yarber, his Council and the citizens of Jackson is part of the path toward getting direction and resolution on these issues.

 PHOTO CREDIT: Visit Mississippi via Creative Commons License.
-The photo has been modified to fit website requirement.
+The photo has been modified to fit the website requirement.